KevinCarr42/Monty-Hall-Forgets/README.md

 ## Conclusion

 Please let me know if I am missing something.
-I asked Brilliant and they stick by their 1/2, but I just can't see it.
+I asked Brilliant and they stick by their 1/2, but I still think it's 2/3.